Deep-Symmetry/beat-link-trigger/README.md

 ## Startup Issues

-If you downloaded the `.jar` version and are using a recent Java distribution, double-clicking doesn&rsquo;t open up the application, so open a terminal window and run it from the command line:
+If you downloaded the `.jar` version and are using a recent Java distribution, double-clicking doesn’t open up the application, so open a terminal window and run it from the command line:

     java -jar beat-link-trigger.jar